 This video from Oregon State University does an excellent job of breaking down the concept of contradictory words and phrases.

 Oxymorons have been used for centuries by some of the greatest writers who ever lived.
-And if you’re looking to jazz up your own writing, then a succinct, clever oxymoron may be just what you need.
+And if you’re looking to cure your writer's block, then a succinct, clever oxymoron may be just what you need.

 Whether you’ve been aware of it or not, you’ve probably heard plenty of oxymorons in your day-to-day life.
 One such oxymoronic phrase, “alone together,” grew in popularity when much of society went into quarantine in 2020 during the COVID-19 pandemic.
 As such, you probably saw similar PSAs to this one from the City of Cupertino.

 While “alone” and “together” normally don’t go together, the purpose of such messaging was to imply that even though everyone had to stay at home, you weren’t alone in making sacrifices.
-Everyone was expected to do their part to stay apart from each other so that in the near future, we could all get together once again to celebrate life.
+Everyone was expected to do their part to stay apart from each other so that, shortly, we could all get together once again to celebrate life.

 Other oxymoron examples you may come across in your personal and professional lives include: